-On one of the websites that sells Hokkaido Pills they spelled “primrose” wrong and there is broken English.
-Nobody is perfect but ingredient typos – and broken English on websites make me wonder about who put this websites together.
+On one of the websites that sell Hokkaido Pills, they spelled “primrose” wrong and there is broken English.
+Nobody is perfect but ingredient typos – and broken English on websites make me wonder about who put this website together.

 Do Hokkaido Weight Loss Pills work?

 Based on the research I can find, I say no, this stuff cannot possibly work – if these are the only these ingredients in the pills.
 If people are losing weight, I am interested in hearing about it.
 Since I wrote this review, the FDA has confirmed what I thought all along – that Hokkaido slimming pills contained something not listed in the ingredients, a drug called sibutramine.
 Because of this, Hokkaido weight loss pills cannot be recommended.